lunar-sakurane/fisco/readme.txt

 Git is a free software distributed under the GPL.
 Add a new line.
 Git tracks changes of files
-create a new branch is quick.
+create a new branch is quick and simple!